 2013 Updates to the HOME Guides.
 As the above Guides were published in 2009, it is important to realize that a few matters from the Guides should be adjusted to reflect the newer 2013 HOME regulations.
-A document is also available on the HUD website entitled "Section by Section Summary of the 2013 HOME Final Rule" that can provide these helpful updates.
-It is noted, however, that the changes from 2013 as they relate to the daily operation of HOME properties are minor.
-The bulk of the information available in the HOME Guides is still current.
+A made a regulatory requirement but reduced from the three months previously required in HOME guidance (see Chapter 4).